 Searching for the Truth in a Complex World

-Helping our customers seek justice is not just a corporate moniker for Magnet Forensics.
+Seeking justice is not just a corporate moniker for Magnet Forensics.
 It’s core to who we are.
-Fundamental to that pursuit is surfacing the truth.
+Fundamental to that pursuit is helping our customers surface the truth.

 For those countries that are largely isolated from the global economy, the solution is simple.
 Magnet Forensics abides by all export sanctions and controls placed on us by the legal jurisdictions we operate in.
 Further, we do not circumvent the spirit of those laws by exporting our software tools from countries who do allow such exports to the isolated countries or specific entities.